-Council's current assets decreased by \$1.9M.
-This increase was mainly due to a reduction in trade and other receivables.
+Council's current assets increased by \$8.4M.
+This increase was mainly due to an increase in bank accounts due to the yield from capital grants and sales revenue.

-The written down value of Council's property, plant and equipment assets was \$439.9M at 30 June 2020.
+The written down value of Council's property, plant and equipment assets was \$439.8M at 30 June 2021.
 The majority of Council's non-current assets are in the form of property, plant and equipment.
-These assets make up 91% of the assets on Council's Statement of Financial Position.
-Infrastructure assets such as roads, bridges and footpaths, drainage, water and sewerage comprise the bulk of this line item.
+These assets make up 89% of the assets on Council's Statement of Financial

+Position.
+Infrastructure assets such as roads, drainage, water and sewerage comprise the bulk of this line item.

-Incorporated as part of this figure (\$2.9M) relates to works in progress not completed by yearend.
+Incorporated as part of this figure (\$10.1M) relates to works in progress not completed by yearend.